ChaseMcFaddin/ChaseMcFaddin/README.md

-#**Chase McFaddin**
+Hello everyone - I'm Chase

+I'm a software developer originally from Myrtle Beach, South Carolina now residing in Washington State.
+I'm a current student at Code Fellows and am eager to learn and expand my coding repertoire.
+My hobbies include fantasy sports, video games, hiking and kayaking, watching lots of television and listening to podcasts.

 <img width="960" src="images/IMG_0680.GIF">

-Hey everyone!
-My name is Chase McFaddin.
-I was born and raised in small town Kingstree, South Carolina.
-I went to college in Myrtle Beach where I graduated with a Bachelor of Science in Recreation & Sport Management.
-I've worked in various different sales jobs for the last decade.
-Recently, I decided it was time for a change and have moved across the country to outside of the Seattle area to attend Code Fellows.
-My goal is to become a software developer and look forward to this new journey, which will hopefully be as rewarding as it is challenging.
-My hobbies include fantasy sports, video games, hiking and kayaking, watching lots of television and listening to podcasts.

-You can connect with me here:
+You can connect with me:

 Linkedin: <a href="https://www.linkedin.com/in/chase-mcfaddin-62a8a548/ id="Linkedin"></a>